Admin Tutorial

 /setgid

-will run as the local user responsible to triggering the pipeline.
+will run as the local user responsible for triggering the pipeline.

 All skills developed during this tutorial can be translated directly to deploying your own Jacamar/runner instance on local hardware.